solarwinds/apm-ruby/CONTRIBUTING.md

 ### Comprehensive Testing and Debugging Setup

-This requires a ruby development environment set up on your laptop.
+This requires a ruby development environment set up on your laptop, which we'll describe for [rbenv](https://github.com/rbenv/rbenv).
+Feel free to use other tools such as RVM.

-#### Using rbenv
+#### Install rbenv
 Mac
 ```bash
 brew install rbenv ruby-build